-In the advancement of knowledge, it is required that all students and instructors respect the integrity of one another's work and recognize the importance of acknowledging and safeguarding of intellectual property.
-Accordingly, Lincoln University expects the highest standards of honesty and integrity from all members of the academic community.
+In the advancement of knowledge requires that all students and instructors respect the integrity of one another's work and recognize the important of acknowledging and safeguarding intellectual property.
+Accordingly, Lincoln expects the highest standards of honesty and integrity from all members of the academic community.
 As a student, you must know that all forms of cheating, falsification, and plagiarism are against the rules of this course and of Lincoln University.
-It is your responsibility for asking the instructor for clarification, if you are not sure what academic dishonesty is.
+It is your responsibility for asking the instructor for clarification, if you are not sure of what constitutes academic dishonesty are.